Azure/portaldocs/portal-sdk/generated/design-patterns-page-notifications.md

 * Information is useful but not critical
 * All content from toasts gets archived in the notification center

-If user want to see historical data, they can view it from Activity Log
+If user want to see historical data, they can view it from Activity Log.
+Activity Log stores everything from notification center.

 <div style="max-width:800px">
 <img alttext="" src="../media/design-patterns-page-notifications/activity-log.png"  />